If This House Could Talk: Critical Issues

-The historical information collected by activities such as "If This House Could Talk" do not necessarily have independent review or assessment and as such present history that may not be verifiable at a later date.
+The historical information collected by activities such as "If This House Could Talk" does not necessarily have independent review or assessment and as such present history that may not be verifiable at a later date.
 Stories and content collected under this type of open community participation encourage the recollection and recording of local stories, however this type of history may be very personal and closer to the community based content collected by local amateur historians in the study of Local history, than third party history that is traditionally researched, reviewed, and then presented by trained professional historians.
 The content of information presented in If This House Could Talk events is often more anecdotal or popular, and should not be confused with the more comprehensive perspective taken by the narratives of People's History that document and frame local events within a larger social and political context.

 Critical review of the "If This House Could Talk" project in Cambridge, Massachusetts by MIT student researchers suggests that in many cases what is presented on the temporary signs are general architectural facts, rather than a sharing of personal stories that may have more power to encourage conversation and bring neighbors together.

 In Newburyport, Massachusetts, the event is part of the Yankee Homecoming Heritage Tours, and is sponsored by the Newburyport Preservation Trust.
 The Preservation Trust passes out free poster-board to encourage participation.
 The event is augmented by free home research workshops leading up to the event, where homeowners can explore the history of their house at the Newburyport Public Library's Archival center.
 This includes access to local deeds, tax records, original source diaries, archival newspapers, and other material.
-Residents are encouraged to involve their children and families in the research and creation of the signs - resulting a wide range of professional looking sings, as well as those made and decorated by children.
+Residents are encouraged to involve their children and families in the research and creation of the signs - resulting a wide range of professional looking signs, as well as those made and decorated by children.
 Stories are not limited to home research, but can include current day stories about the occupants (or former occupants) as well as items found on or near the property.

 The Sacramento event did have signs.
 However, the project consisted of a series of free neighborhood workshops to help residents learn how to tell and share their collective stories, learn about the history of their homes, the people and their stories that lived in the neighborhood.
 Residents did learn about each other and engaged in workshops and the walking tour event.
 As a grass roots effort, the level of engagement is determined 1) by the residents' interest in participating, 2) and the cohesiveness that already existed in the neighborhood.
 As with all community engagement projects, neighbors need to have a reason or incentive to sustain their involvement on a regular basis.
 If this house could talk project, is a "friends making" opportunity that must become self-perpetuating to achieve any level of success.
 A one time event does not sustain community engagement.